vszakats/hb/CONTRIBUTING.md

     functions against CT3 library, etc.)
     Notice that Harbour is Cl\*pper Summer '87 compatible exactly as much as Cl\*pper 5.2e/5.3b is, meaning: almost, but not completely.
-    For tests with Cl\*pper, use this free, open-source [MS-DOS emulator](https://www.vdos.info/) (requires Windows/Wine).
+    For tests with Cl\*pper, use this free, open source [MS-DOS emulator](https://www.vdos.info/) (requires Windows/Wine).